 A relaxed itinerary for a full day in Sirmione with kids:

-- Arrive in town and climb the Scaligero Castle tower.
+- Arrive in town and climb the Scaligero Castle tower, one of our favorite Italian castles to visit with kids.
 Make sure you check out the well and see the ducks in the moat!

 - Take a quick peek at the town center and grab a snack if you need one.